-Today, we are going to explore why we are reluctant to laugh in a crisis, three benefits of learning to laugh in a crisis, and how we can increase our ability to respond with laughter in a crisis.
+Today, we will explore why we are reluctant to laugh in a crisis, three benefits of learning to laugh in a crisis, and how we can increase our ability to respond with laughter in a crisis.

 Why are we reluctant to laugh in a crisis?